All Products

 • Introduce from Table

-1. On the configuration page of the created logical dimension table, click Introduce From Table.
+1. On the configuration page of the logical dimension table that you created, click Import From Table.

-2. In the Introduce From Table dialog box, select the Source Table and then select the fields you need to add.
+2. In the Introduce From Table dialog box, select a Source Table and then select the fields that you want to add.

 Parameter